-Following Russia's invasion of Ukraine, the EU pledged to phase out all Russian fossil fuel imports including natural gas-before 2030.
-By the end of 2022, pipeline gas from Russia accounted for roughly 8% of EU gas imports (down from 40% in early 2022), although this decrease reflects in part Russia's decision to reduce deliveries.
-EU imports of Russian liquefied natural gas (LNG) increased somewhat during the same period.
-In 2023, EU statistics indicate further decreases in Russia's share of EU coal, oil, and pipeline gas imports and a marginal decline from 2022 levels in Russia's share of EU LNG imports.
+Following Russia's invasion of Ukraine, the EU pledged to phase out all Russian fossil fuel imports-including natural gas-before 2030.
+According to the EU, the share of Russia's pipeline gas in EU imports decreased from over 40% in 2021 to about 8% in 2023, although this decrease reflects in part Russia's decision to reduce deliveries.
+EU statistics also indicate imports of Russian liquefied natural gas (LNG) have increased somewhat since 2022.